 Lead poisoning symptoms

-When the level of lead in the body increases to an alarming value, certain symptoms can appear such as:
+When the level of lead in the body increases to an alarming value, specific symptoms can appear, such as:

 · Stomach problems

 In severe cases, lead poisoning can cause death, mainly if the quantity ingested has been high.

 These symptoms usually appear after three weeks from the moment of exposure.